SEE312 - Data Communication

 |Enrolment modes:||Trimester 1: Waurn Ponds (Geelong), Cloud (online)|

 SEE216 or SEE202

-Cloud (online): Online independent and collaborative learning activities including 2 x 1 hours of class per week (recordings provided), 1 x 1 hour online seminar per week.
-Students may be required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the scheduled day during the trimester intensive week.
+2 x 1 hours of class per week (recordings provided), 1 x 1 hour online seminar per week.
+Students may be required to attend and participate in practical activities over 3 hours in the intensive week (typically Week 6 to complete assessment task 3 – laboratory report).